 In reading about Washington, I found a timeless comment he made to the citizens of Baltimore in 1789.

 “It appears to me that little more than common sense and common honesty in the transactions of the community at large would be necessary to make us a great and happy nation.”

 His comment made me think.
-Whether Republican, Democrat or other political flavor it seems that many of the world’s leaders have forgotten their common sense and honesty.
+Whether Republican, Democrat or other political flavors it seems that many of the world’s leaders have forgotten their common sense and honesty.
 Perhaps whole nations have.

 But in this, the information age, can we believe the information put before us?
 Reality tv shows are staged.
 Advertising has little relationship to the truth.
-Misinformation ripples across the internet.
+Misinformation ripples across the internet at light speed.